Commercial Real Estate Terms and Definitions

 Distribution Building

 A type of warehouse facility designed to accommodate efficient movement of goods.
-(Typical characteristics are shown in the Industrial Building Types Matrix.)
+(See Industrial Building Types Matrix in the PDF of the report.)

 Dock-high Door